ibm-cloud-docs/vpc/pps-create.md

     * **Tags**: Optionally, add any relevant tags to help group your Private Path services.
     * **Access management tags**: Optionally, add access management tags to resources to help organize access control relationships.
 The only supported format for access management tags is `key:value`.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial){: external}.
     * **Virtual private cloud**: Select the VPC where you want the Private Path service created.
-1. In the Private Path network load balancer section, select a Private Path NLB for the Private Path service, or click **Create +** to create one.
+1. In the Private Path network load balancer section, select a Private Path NLB for the Private Path service, or click **Create** to create one.
 To create a Private Path NLB, follow these steps:

    Click **Next** to go to the next step, or use the navigation menu on the left to go back to a specific section.
    {: note}